Lujaw/hcard-builder/README.md

     - Warning: React attempted to reuse markup in a container but the checksum was invalid.
 - Even tried migrating the code to version 16 using "React-codemod/React-PropTypes-to-prop-types" but since the code was minified, and it ran into some issues, abandoned the idea
-- Have used server side validation for the input which redirects to a page outside SPA with status 422 and json payload as response.
+- Have used server side validation for the input which redirects to a page outside SPA with status 422 and json response.
 Its not a good user experience.
 Could not use res.local object to flash the error message.

 ### Changes made on the provided main.js file:

-- Renamed it to hCard.js
+- Renamed it to hCard.min.js
-- Adding hidden card Id in the form and the state for the put operation
+- Added hidden card Id in the form and the state for the put operation
-- Using default value of "/static/img/Avatar.png" for the Avatar
+- Used default value of "/static/img/avatar.png" for the Avatar
-- Adding the id value to the params in update
+- Added the id value to the params in update
-- Toggling the Submit button label when to Update for pre-existing cards
+- Toggle the Submit button label to Update for pre-existing cards

 ### Explanation